Islamic architecture: Iran and Central Asia

 More significant was the arrival of the Seljuk Turks and the formation of the Great Seljuk Empire in the 11th century, which conquered all of Iran and other extensive territories in Central Asia and the Middle East.
 The most important religious monument from the Great Seljuk period is the Jameh Mosque of Isfahan, which was expanded and modified by various Seljuk patrons in the late 11th century and early 12th century.
 Two major and innovative domed chambers were added to it in the late 11th century.
 Four large iwans were then erected around the courtyard around the early 12th century, giving rise to the four-iwan plan.
 The four-iwan plan revolutionised the form and function of the mosques in the region and introduced new types of buildings involving madrasas and caravanserais which spread through Iran, Anatolia, and Syria.

-Large caravanserais were built as a way to foster trade and assert Seljuk authority in the countryside.
-They typically consisted of a building with a fortified exterior appearance, monumental entrance portal, and interior courtyard surrounded by various halls, including iwans.
-Some notable examples, only partly preserved, are the caravanserais of Ribat-i Malik (c.
-1068–1080) and Ribat-i Sharaf (12th century) in Transoxiana and Khorasan, respectively.
-The Seljuks also continued to build "tower tombs", an Iranian building type from earlier periods, such as the Toghrul Tower built in Rayy (south of present-day Tehran) in 1139.
-More innovative, however, was the introduction of mausoleums with a square or polygonal floor plan, which later became a common form of monumental tombs.
-Early examples of this are the two Kharraqan Mausoleums (1068 and 1093) near Qazvin (northern Iran), which have octagonal forms, and the large Mausoleum of Sanjar (c.
-1152) in Merv (present-day Turkmenistan), which has a square base.
+Iran and Central Asia were conquered by the Mongols in the 13th century, which led to the establishment of the Ilkhanate.
+The Ilkhanate period provided several innovations to the design of domed structures and advancements in techniques of tile decoration.
+The pinnacle of Ilkhanid architecture was the construction of Uljaytu's mausoleum in Soltaniyeh, Iran, which features a multi-level octagonal structure topped by a massive dome.
+The dome measures almost 25 m in diameter and about 50 m high, making it the largest dome in historical Iranian architecture and the largest domed space at the time of its construction.
+Its thin, double-shelled construction was reinforced by arches between the layers.
+The addition of an external vaulted gallery wrapping around the upper part of the building was a feature that would be further developed in later periods and ultimately be perfected in the Taj Mahal.Iranian architecture and city planning also reached an apogee under the Timurids, the dynasty founded by Timur (r.
+1370–1405).
+Timurid architecture is marked by its grand scale, prominent double-shelled domes, extensive use of ceramic tiles on the outside, and elaborate geometric vaulting on the inside.
+It drew on the previous developments of Ilkhanid architecture and refined them, developing an imperial style that was influential beyond its original borders, such as in the early Ottoman Empire to the west and the Mughal Empire on the Indian subcontinent.
+The monuments erected by Timur and his successors are found across the region but concentrated especially in Samarkand and Herat, the main capitals.